-In recognition of Pride month, the Illinois Supreme Court Commission on Professionalism (Commission) will feature biographies of LGBTQ+ legal professionals who have promoted a culture of civility and inclusion within the Illinois legal community.
-Our first biography, featuring Pearl Hart, came out last week.
-Keep an eye out for more later this month.
+In recognition of Pride month, the Illinois Supreme Court Commission on Professionalism (Commission) is featuring biographies of LGBTQ+ legal professionals who have promoted a culture of civility and inclusion within the Illinois legal community.

 In his first two years after law school, Chiola worked for the Illinois Environmental Protection Agency.
 He then spent five years prosecuting environmental cases for the Illinois Attorney General.
 After working in private practice for a few years, Chiola became the chief administrative law judge for the Illinois Department of Professional Regulations.
 He worked in this position for over six years.

 In 1998, Chiola was inducted into the Chicago LGBT Hall of Fame.
-Additionally, in 2006, The John Marshall Law School honored him with a Judicial Leadership Award.
+Additionally, in 2006, UIC John Marshall Law School honored him with a Judicial Leadership Award.

 Do you know someone we should feature in this series?
 Share your recommendations in the comments!